-Curious rising juniors and seniors continue to have the opportunity to expand their learning beyond the walls of PJP through our partnerships with the Arrupe Virtual Learning Institute (AVLI) and Immaculata University for an additional course fee.
+Curious rising juniors and seniors continue to have the opportunity to expand their learning beyond the walls of PJP through our partnerships with the Arrupe Virtual Learning Institute (AVLI), Immaculata University, and MCCC for an additional course fee.
 Course descriptions, prerequisites, and associated costs are included in this catalog to familiarize yourself with what courses may interest you.

 Individual course selection will take place on-line via PowerSchool.
-Students must first select from the available courses that they are required to take to meet their graduation requirements.
-For required courses, a student's level is determined by their current teachers' recommendation, 1st semester grade, testing results, and the general average.
+Core content courses that students are required to take to meet their graduation requirements will be selected for them based on their current teachers' recommendations upon reviewing their 1st semester grade, testing results, classroom experience, and general average.